-The Pyroelectric infrared (PIR) detector is sensitive in a range of $8 \sim 14 \,\mu m$ and is able to detect humans within a fairly reasonable distance (<15 m).
-PIR detectors have been used in a wide variety of applications [6-8].
-In our previous study, we used a PIR detector whose visibility was modulated by a Fresnel lens array to capture an analog feature of human walking motion [9, 10].
+In the previous study (Chapter 3), we used a PIR detector whose visibility was modulated by a Fresnel lens array to capture an analog feature of human walking motion.
 The spectra of the sensor response data generated by a human walking along a fixed-path were used to distinguish individuals.
-In this paper, a PIR detector array with masked Fresnel lens arrays is utilized to generate digital sequential data that can represent a human motion feature.
-This digital feature based system using PIR detectors is insensitive to the velocity over the angular velocities between 1.1 rad/s and 3.1/s [8].
+In this chapter, a PIR detector array with masked Fresnel lens arrays is used to generate digital sequential data that can represent a human motion feature.
+This digital feature based system using PIR detectors is insensitive to the velocity over the angular velocities between 1.1 rad/s and 3.1 rad/s [1].
 A feature model is based on the statistics of the on-off patterns of the sensor array for a walker who can walk at different speeds during the training stage.